udo-munk/z80pack/doc/README-asm.txt

 has the extension ".lis" appended when none is specified.

 Option d:
-This option predefines symbols with a value of 0 and may be used multiple times.
+This option predefines symbols with a value of 0 or the value of the expression and may be used multiple times.

 Pseudo Operations: